 Blast walls need to have specific characteristics that enable them to be effective at protecting or preventing damage to people or facilities.
 Without these characteristics, a blast wall is less likely to have the desired outcome and will not provide as much protection.

 One of the most important characteristics of a blast wall is its material.
 Stainless steel is one of the most effective materials a blast wall can consist of since it has a high melting temperature and is durable.
 The material should also be heat resistant to the fullest extent possible.
-A blast wall canopy can prove additionally effective since it covers more area than a straight wall.
+A blast wall canopy can prove to be even more effective since it covers more area than a straight wall.

 Anti-ram capability is helpful against a vehicle attack.
 The wall's material should also be malleable, which means it can absorb the energy from a blast without failure.